CI0817/nem-data-analysis/README.md

 This project aims to understand the data provided my AEMO in regards to the energy market in Australia using the [NEMOSIS library](https://github.com/UNSW-CEEM/NEMOSIS).

-## Solar Sponge - Analysing the average price by hour in a month
+## Solar Sponge - Analysing the average price by hour

 The goal is to visualise the price trough caused by solar during the day.

-From running the `plot_average_price_by_months` function in the `solar_sponge.py` script, we see that the price drops during the day between 6am to 3pm; this is known as the "duck curve" or the "solar sponge", in which there are an abundant amount of solar power generated during the day and less demand for electricity, leading to a drop in price.
+From running the `plot_price` function in the `solar_sponge.py` script, we see that the price drops during the day between 6am to 3pm; this is known as the "duck curve" or the "solar sponge", in which there are an abundant amount of solar power generated during the day and less demand for electricity, leading to a drop in price.

 Victoria has a lot of rooftop solar panels installed, meaning that each building are well-sustained during the day, so there is no need to purchase electricity from the grid. [[1]](https://www.solar.vic.gov.au/slashing-energy-bills-record-year-solar)